apache/druid/docs/tutorials/tutorial-sketches-theta.md

 ## Acknowledgments

-This tutorial is adapted from a blog post by Hellmar Becker.
-Visit the [original blog post](https://blog.hellmar-becker.de/2022/06/05/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments/) on Hellmar Becker's blog.
+This tutorial is adapted from a [blog post](https://blog.hellmar-becker.de/2022/06/05/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments/) by community member Hellmar Becker.